 - What to do if no one shows up within the designated window

-Your meeting points work best when paired with a solid emergency communication plan.
-Within your written plan, include these critical communication steps:
+Your meeting points work best paired with a solid communication plan.
+Include these directly in your written document:

-- Designate an out-of-area contact — someone 200+ miles away who can serve as a central relay for your family, since long-distance calls often connect when local lines are jammed
+- Designate an out-of-area contact — someone 200+ miles away who can serve as a central relay, since long-distance calls often connect when local lines are jammed

-- Text before you call — text messages require less bandwidth and get through when voice calls can’t
+- Text before you call — texts require less bandwidth and get through when voice calls can’t

 - Program ICE (In Case of Emergency) contacts into every family member’s phone

-- Keep a written contact card in every go-bag with key phone numbers, since your phone may be dead
+- Keep a written contact card in every go-bag with key phone numbers — your phone may be dead

 Our full family communication plan guide covers this in greater depth, but these five elements should be embedded directly in your emergency preparedness plan.